-- Funding for operating the Stadium for Non-NFL events through the Forty-Niners Stadium Management Company ("ManagementCo");
+- Support for operating the Stadium for Non-NFL events through a management company

 - Advancement of the FY 2020/21 Work Plan;

 - Payment of debt service obligations; and,

 - Maintenance of a five-year capital plan.

 The Stadium Authority Board ("Board") provides overall governance and oversight of this operational structure, with the use of Stadium Authority staff to support the Board's efforts.
-Amongst other due diligence requirements to support these duties, the Board is also responsible for: setting policy; debt and fiscal management; ensuring implementation required to uphold core duties related to operations and capital projects; and oversight or due diligence efforts as necessary.
-While meeting the Stadium Authority's requirements, this budget continues to advance strategic initiatives necessary to ensure that the Board is responsive to various stakeholders and constituencies participating in advancing Levi's[®] Stadium's purpose (e.g., residents, businesses, national and regional clients, and various other interested parties).
+Amongst other due diligence requirements to support these duties, the Board is also responsible for: setting policy; debt and fiscal management; ensuring implementation required to uphold core duties related to operations and capital projects; and oversight as necessary.
+While meeting the Stadium Authority's requirements, this budget continues to advance strategic initiatives necessary to ensure that the Board is responsive to various stakeholders and constituencies participating in advancing Levi's® Stadium's purpose (e.g., residents, businesses, national and regional clients, and various other interested parties).